 If you are using a TI-84+ Color, some of these prorgams will not format properly on your calculator.
 Click Here to go to another page where all programs have been formatted for the TI-84+ Color.

 The following TI-83/84 programs require a USB cable and software from Texas Instruments so you can transfer them from your computer to your calculator.
+You can download the software from Texas Instruments.

 |Clean *||Clean is a simple program that resets most of the calculator defauts.
 It does not delete any lists or variables.
 It turns the axis back on, turns off all functions and statplots, clears the draw and homescreen.|